-LEAP Project Manager: Mike Callaghan.
+LEAP Charity Manager: Mike Callaghan.
 Mike has been with LEAP since 2014 running LEAP Car Club, which he continues to do whilst managing day-to-day LEAP operations.

-LEAP Together Project Officer: Tori Bell.
+LEAP Together Project Manager: Tori Bell.
 Tori was a founding member of the Lochwinnoch Food Committee and now oversees LEAP Together projects.

 The LEAP Board of Trustees